sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 Using Sage's database of equivalent distribution packages
 ---------------------------------------------------------

-At the end of the ``configure`` run, Sage issued a message like the following::
+At the end of the ``./configure`` run, Sage issued a message like the following::

   configure: notice: the following SPKGs did not find equivalent system packages: arb boost boost_cropped bzip2 ... yasm zeromq zlib